RobinU434/chess_gym/README.md

 * [`halfmove_clock`](https://python-chess.readthedocs.io/en/latest/core.html#chess.Board.halfmove_clock): The number of half-moves since the last capture or pawn move.
 * [`promoted`](https://python-chess.readthedocs.io/en/latest/core.html#chess.Board.promoted): A bitmask of pieces that have been promoted.
 * [`ep_square`](https://python-chess.readthedocs.io/en/latest/core.html#chess.Board.ep_square): The potential en passant square on the third or sixth rank or `None`.
+* `available_actions`: vector of discrete actions pointing our which actions are available for the next move
+* `available_uci_actions`: vector of discrete uci actions pointing our which actions are available for the next move

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contributing
+Contributions are welcome!
+Feel free to submit issues or pull requests.

+## Contact
+For any questions or support, please open an issue or reach out via email.